 \subsection{Lifecycle of {\sys}}

-The lifecycle of {\sys} can be divided into three phases: secure boot, session establishment, and confidential inference. \textbf{Secure Boot and Initialization}: With secure boot technology, the firmware can verify the integrity of the Flex-Monitor and the secure-world trusted OS (T-OS).
-The {\sys} Framework is implemented as a TA, which is signed by the device vendor's private key.
-When the {\sys} Framework is started, the T-OS 1) allocates a secure memory region for it; 2) loads the encrypted binary from the file system and verifies its signature; and then 3) decrypts the binary into the secure memory and jumps to the {\sys} Framework's entry point.
-This process ensures the integrity of the {\sys} Framework's code.
+\textbf{Secure Boot and System Initialization}: With secure boot technology, the firmware can verify the integrity of the Flex-Monitor and the secure-world OS.
+The {\sys} Framework is implemented as a TA, signed by the device vendor's private key.
+When the {\sys} Framework is started, the secure-world OS loads and verifies the framework's binary, thereby ensuring its integrity.

-\textbf{Secure Session and Channel Establishment}: To protect the input/output for the secure LLM inference, the LLM application and {\sys} Framework establish an end-to-end secure channel.
+\textbf{Secure Session and Handling Inference Requests}: Before sending an inference request, the client application and the {\sys} Framework establish a secure channel.
 It is implemented following the standard GlobalPlatform TEE specifications, by invoking the \texttt{TEEC\_OpenSession} function.
-During this phase, the client can attest the framework to verify 1) it runs in the secure world and 2) its integrity is guaranteed.
-Note that, {\sys} also allows another secure-world TA or a remote application to invoke the {\sys} Framework.
-The secure session and attestation are also performed.
+During this phase, the client can attest the framework to verify that 1) it runs in the secure world and 2) its integrity is guaranteed.
+Note that, as with existing TrustZone-based systems, {\sys} cannot protect the normal-world client from untrusted normal-world OS.
+However, {\sys} also allows another secure-world TA to invoke the {\sys} Framework.

-\textbf{Confidential Inference Transaction}: The runtime interaction follows a strict request-response model. \begin{enumerate} \item \textbf{Request Generation:} The client encrypts the user's prompt and target model index using the session key.
-The request is sent to the {\sys} Framework, by invoking the \texttt{TEEC\_InvokeCommand} function.
-Then the CPU switches to the secure world.